Materials-Consortia/schemas/defs/v1.2/prefixes/si/micro.md

     "title": "micro",
     "symbol": "mc",
     "display-symbol": "\u03bc",
-    "description": "The micro SI prefix defined as a dimensionless multiple of 10\u207b\u2076, adopted into SI at its creation at the 11th CGPM Meeting in 1960, resolution 12.\n\nThe micro SI prefix is the only one using a non Latin symbol.\nBased on the recommendation of the ISMP List of Error-Prone Abbreviations, Symbols, and Dose Designations to use mcg in place of \u03bcg, mc is used for a symbol for micro using the Latin alphabet.", "standard": {
+    "description": "The micro SI prefix defined as a dimensionless multiple of 10\u207b\u2076, adopted into SI at its creation at the 11th CGPM Meeting in 1960, resolution 12.\n\nThe micro SI prefix is the only one using a non Latin symbol.\nBased on the recommendation of the ISMP List of Error-Prone Abbreviations, Symbols, and Dose Designations to use mcg in place of \u03bcg, i.e., mc is used as the symbol for micro using the Latin alphabet.", "resources": [
-        "name": "gnu units",
-        "version": "3.15",
-        "symbol": "micro"
-    },
-    "resources": [
         {
             "relation": "Definition in the 11:th CGPM Meeting in 1960, resolution 12",